 Both can throw out suggestions that never would have occurred to you.

-Looking ahead, future outlook says there will be 886,000 more jobs by 2023 and the top industries for jobs growth over the next five years are healthcare and social assistance, construction, education and training, and professional, scientific and technical services.
+Future outlook says there will be 886,000 more jobs by 2023 and the top industries for jobs growth over the next five years are healthcare and social assistance, construction, education and training, and professional, scientific and technical services.

 The reasons for this growth include an ageing population, the advent of the National Disability Insurance Scheme, growing demand for childcare and home care services; and investment in major infrastructure projects such as road and rail.